ASSP PDC 2020

 The 2020 Professional Development Conference (PDC) sponsored by the San Diego Chapter of ASSP is scheduled for March 10, 2020 at the Jacobs Center.
 Catering will be by Kitchens for Good.
 (All of their catering proceeds help individuals in need get jobs in the culinary industry and provide nutritious meals to hungry San Diegans.)

-We are excited to announce Ms. Krista Geller as our keynote speaker, and also very honored to have Dr. John Howard, MD, MPH, JD, LLM, MBA, Director of NIOSH returning.
-Additional information will be announced at the monthly meetings and in future issues of the San Diego Chapter newsletter.
+We are excited to announce that Ms. Krista Geller will be presenting, and also very honored to have Dr. John Howard, MD, MPH, JD, LLM, MBA, Director of NIOSH returning as our keynote speaker.
+Additional information is announced in the PDC program SD_ASSP_PDC_Program_and_Registration_Information-final.pdf and future issues of the San Diego Chapter newsletter.

 Individual Attendees: Early Birds Individual ticket: $150.
 After February 15th, 2020 – $175 / Students $95